damien393/RootMeChallenges/README.md

 ### Category: Steganography

 ### Category: Realist
+You will end up in environments full of diverse and varied themes.
+These challenges will help you understand the operation, including authentication methods, and target vulnerabilities to exploit target in realistic scenarios.

+The challenges are complete web sites with multiple security vulnerabilities, with a completely fictional content.
+You play the role of a hacker contacted by organizations or individuals in order to provide justice through a hack.
+Once received your goals, it’s up to you to browse the site by trying to discover and exploit vulnerabilities.
+This series of challenges can be directly applied to the real world.

+- [x]  	It happens, sometimes
+- [ ]  	P0wn3d
+- [ ]  	The h@ckers l4b
+- [ ]  	Neonazi inside
+- [ ]  	Well-known
+- [ ]  	Bash/Awk - netstat parsing
+- [ ]  	Breaking Root-Me like it’s 2020
+- [ ]  	PyRat Auction
+- [ ]  	Root them
+- [ ]  	IPBX - call me maybe
+- [ ]  	Marabout
+- [ ]  	Root-We
+- [ ]  	Starbug Bounty
+- [ ]  	Ultra Upload
+- [ ]  	A bittersweet shellfony
+- [ ]  	Bash - System Disaster
+- [ ]  	Imagick
+- [ ]  	MALab
+- [ ]  	Root Me, for real
+- [ ]  	SSHocker
+- [ ]  	Web TV
+- [ ]  	SamBox v2
+- [ ]  	SamCMS
+- [ ]  	BBQ Factory - First Flirt
+- [ ]  	Django unchained
+- [ ]  	Getting root Over it!
+- [ ]  	Texode
+- [ ]  	BBQ Factory - Back To The Grill
+- [ ]  	In Your Kubernetass
+- [ ]  	DjangocatZ
+- [ ]  	SamBox v1
+- [ ]  	SAP Pentest 007
+- [ ]  	Crypto Secure
+- [ ]  	Bozobe Hospital
+- [ ]  	Red Pills
+- [ ]  	SamBox v3
+- [ ]  	ARM FTP Box
+- [ ]  	SAP Pentest 000
+- [ ]  	Texode Back
+- [ ]  	Bluebox 2 - Pentest
+- [ ]  	Nodeful
+- [ ]  	Bluebox - Pentest
+- [ ]  	Highway to shell
+- [ ]  	SamBox v4

 ### Category: Network
 Networks challenges where you have to deal with captured traffic, network services, packet analysis, etc The following set of problems deal with network traffic including different protocols.
 You need to analyse the packet captures to solve these challenges.
 <div class="snippet-clipboard-content notranslate position-relative overflow-auto" data-snippet-clipboard-copy-content="Prerequisites:
 - Knowledge of a network capture analyzing tool.
 - Knowlege of the most common network protocols."><pre class="notranslate"><code>Prerequisites: